Arya182-ui/Modified-Supriya-An-desktop-Assistant-/Manual.md

 # Personal AI Assistant - Local Setup Guide (with Multilingual & Voice Recognition)

-# Note - This is not Actual Process is is just a Manual for upcoming Modifaction and some guid for you To How to Create Your Own Assistant You Can try My or Use your Own After Creating.
+### Note - This is not Actual Process is just a Manual for upcoming Modifaction and some guid for you To How to Create Your Own Assistant You Can try My or Use your Own After Creating.

 ## 1. Install Required Software & Libraries